rohilthopu/digdag-py/README.md

 ### second_special_task

-Notice that with this task, there was a special case in the workflow generation that added some extra functionality online for this task.
+Notice that with this task, there was a special case in the workflow generation that added some extra functionality only for this task.

 ```yaml
 timezone: UTC